saiteja537/bo-commander/README.md

 ---

 # Disclaimer

-This tool interacts with a live SAP BusinessObjects environment and can perform administrative actions.
+This tool interacts with a **live SAP BusinessObjects environment** and can perform administrative operations.

 Always test in a **non-production environment first**.

-AI-generated suggestions should be reviewed before applying them in production systems.
+AI-generated suggestions should always be **reviewed before applying in production systems**.

 ---